-Here are our archived questions and answers related to excessive meowing.
+Here are our reader questions and answers related to excessive meowing.
 Just scroll down to read more about:

 I have a 4 year old male Maine.
 He has a bad habit of waking me up at 3 in the morning.
 I have tried everything to get him to stop. example-spray bottle of water by bed...he leaves for a few minutes after I spray water at him then he comes back for more.
 I am soooo sleep deprived...please help.